simondramsey/GEE-Image_Export/README.md

 More information about each of these indices is available at the end of this document.

 #### NOTES
 Exported single band imagery (e.g. indices) will appear greyscale when displayed in a GIS environment.
 Display settings can be set when opened in external software e.g. QGIS.
+When displaying multi-band imagery, such as a true colour composite, ensure that the correct bands representing the red, green and blue channels are displayed.
+For example, for Landsat 8, Red = Band 4, Green = Band 3, Blue = Band 2.

 The Scan Line Corrector (SLC) on board Landsat 7 failed on May 31, 2003.
 Landsat 7 imagery after this data may contain data gaps and striping.